ahmedSherif-eng/Real-Time-Clock/README.md

 <b><font face="Arial" >Setup</font></b>
 - Connect the Atmega 32 microcontroller to the breadboard or PCB.
 - Connect the capacitors and resistors as required by the crystal oscillator.
-- Connect the LCD display to the microcontroller's PORTC pins.
+- Connect the LCD display to the microcontroller's PORTC and POTRB pins.
-- Connect the keypad to the microcontroller's PORTA pins.
+- Connect the keypad to the microcontroller's PORTD pins.
-- Connect the 7-segment display to the microcontroller's PORTB pins.
+- Connect the 7-segment display to the microcontroller's PORTA pins.
 - Connect power and ground to the appropriate pins.

 <b><font face="Arial" >Usage</font></b>